FAIRMetrics/Metrics/docs/metrics/landingpages/FM_I2_M_FAIRVocab.md

 It is not possible to unambiguously interpret metadata represented as simple keywords or other non-qualified symbols.
 For interoperability, it must be possible to identify data that can be integrated like-with-like.
 This requires that the data, and the provenance descriptors of the data, should (where reasonable) use vocabularies and terminologies that are, themselves, FAIR.

 In this loose MI, we test only if the vocabulary terms resolve (e.g. to a human-readable page).
 We do not test if they resolve to machine-readable information.
-A second Maturity Indicator (Gen2-FM-I2B) is for that stricter test.
+A second Metric (Gen2-FM-I2B) is for that stricter test.